whistlegraph/aesthetic-computer/README.txt

   - [] "?" jumps to a `learn piece` page for learning more about a piece.
 - [] `Ctrl+x` fullscreen keyboard shortcut does not work on `prompt`.
 + Done
+- [x] Shouldn't be able to load the prompt from the prompt / pressing the [`] shortcut stops the letters from loading / gets weird.
 - [x] Fix Shift+ENTER
 - [x] Publishing should jump you directly to your finished piece url.
 - [x] Typing `profile` or jumping to `profile` should route you to your profile.